 Keep classes and workout routines fresh to ensure that you retain your members and clients.

-Build more value around your classes by adding an extra element of reward for completing.
+Build more value around your classes and overall fitness business by adding an extra element of reward for completing.

 Stay on top of technological trends and do your absolute best to implement those into your classes and sessions.

 Make your classes more accessible to people.
 Also, segment your classes by specific groups so that you can better target your audiences and the results they want from your classes.

 The last one, have fun and be creative!
 The more fun and enjoyment you get from developing and teaching classes will reflect positively in the reactions from your clients.